download our complete FBC_Discipleship_Vision.pdf

 Connect – Growing as a disciple of Christ cannot be done in isolation.
 Jesus’ model of disciple-making involved an intentionally small group of disciples who were relationally bound together under His teaching.
 They followed and learned as they daily walked with Him through His earthly ministry.
 In this same pattern, the early church continued the practice of smaller groups (Acts 2:46-49.)

 b.
 The myriad of “one another” commands in the New Testament cannot be obeyed without an ongoing lifestyle of intimacy with God’s people.
-For example, it is impossible to “bear one another’s burdens” (Gal.
-6:2) apart from developing personal discipleship relationships.
+For example, it is impossible to “bear one another’s burdens” (Galatians 6:2) apart from developing personal discipleship relationships.

 c.
 Life Groups at FBC are small groups of Christ followers building discipling relationships while biblically and prayerfully wrestling with transformational issues.
 What are “discipling relationships?”